-JPMS's estimated value of the CDs set forth on the cover of this term sheet is equal to the sum of the values of the following hypothetical components: (1) a fixed-income component with the same maturity as the CDs, valued using an internal funding rate, and (2) the derivative or derivatives underlying the economic terms of the CDs.
+JPMS's estimated value of the CDs set forth on the cover of this disclosure supplement is equal to the sum of the values of the following hypothetical components: (1) a fixed-income component with the same maturity as the CDs, valued using an internal funding rate, and (2) the derivative or derivatives underlying the economic terms of the CDs.
 JPMS's estimated value does not represent a minimum price at which JPMS would be willing to buy your CDs in any secondary market (if any exists) at any time.
 The internal funding rate used in the determination of JPMS's estimated value may differ from the market-implied funding rate for vanilla fixed income instruments of a similar maturity issued by us or our affiliates.
-Any difference may be based on, among other things, our view of the funding value of the CDs as well as the issuance, operational and ongoing liability management costs of the CDs.
-This internal funding rate is based on certain market inputs and assumptions, which may prove to be incorrect, and is intended to approximate the prevailing market replacement funding rate for the CDs.
+Any difference may be based on, among other things, our view of the funding rate is based on certain market inputs and assumptions, which may prove to be incorrect, and is intended to approximate the prevailing market replacement funding rate for the CDs.
 Our use of an internal funding rate and any potential changes to that rate may have an adverse effect on the terms of the CDs and any secondary market prices of the CDs.
-For additional information, see "Selected Risk"

-Considerations - Risks Relating to the CDs Generally - JPMS's Estimated Value Is Derived by Reference to an Internal Funding Rate."
+For additional information, see "Selected Risk Considerations - Risks Relating to the CDs Generally - JPMS's Estimated Value Is Derived by Reference to an Internal Funding Rate."